skypjack/entt/docs/md/entity.md

 only the entities to which it's assigned are made available.<br/>
-There doesn't exist a way to _get_ empty types from a registry, views and groups will never return instances for them (for example, during a call to `each`) and some functions such as `try_get` or the raw access to the list of components won't be available.
-Finally, the `sort` functionality will onlyaccepts callbacks that require to return entities rather than components:
+There doesn't exist a way to _get_ empty types from a registry, views and groups will never return instances for them (for example, during a call to `each`) and some functions such as `try_get` aren't available for empty types.
+Finally, the `sort` functionality will only accepts callbacks that require to return entities rather than components:

 ```cpp
 registry.sort<empty_type>([](const entt::entity lhs, const entt::entity rhs) {